LLNL/Wintap-Analytics/2025-acme4-explore/README.md

 When then until the **ACME4 Explore** kernel shows in the Jupyter launcher, then you can open the project's notebooks without Jupyter asking you to choose a kernel.

+### Notebook template

+While it is not mandatory,
+contributors are encouraged to start their own notebooks from [this template](intro.ipynb), provided as way of introduction to tools of `acme4_explore`.

 ## Accessing the dataset

 The ACME4 dataset is [published](https://gdo168.llnl.gov/) by the Lawrence Livermore National Laboratory.